 If you want to shake off introspection, though, Vienna is not the city for it.
 One minute you are gawking at palaces and in the next you come face to face with the Monument Against War & Fascism , the Soviet War Memorial, and the Nameless Library.
-Nor was art an escape: while exploring impressionism to modernism I found the political and social parallels with today too close for comfort.
+Nor was art an escape: while exploring impressionism to modernism at the Albertina, I found the parallels with today too close for comfort.
 History lurks everywhere, and if you pay attention it makes you realize that horrors can happen even in the most elegant of places.
-That leaders really do scapegoat minorities during times of upheaval, and artists really do suffer when their humanistic truths collide with the party line.
+That leaders all too easily demonize minorities in times of upheaval, and artists suffer when their humanistic truths collide with the party line.
 And that even after the bricks and mortar are repaired, the soul of a place may never be fully restored.

 So, Vienna wasn’t exactly a mental holiday.
 Or a physical one (I promptly came down with a cold).
-But I did make a point to enjoy it by going to the famed Christmas markets, where I sipped gluhwein and was asked kindly but directly by an employee to please not set my mug on the railing.
+But I did make a point to enjoy it by going to the famed Christmas markets, where I sipped gluhwein and bought a small wooden nutcracker.
 And perhaps because I was feeling adrift, I looked for ways to connect on a human level.

 When we attended the Drucker Forum Gala, I expected criticism about American politics.
 However, I found the opposite: Commiseration.
 Austrian attendees fretted about their own elections while Britons licked their wounds over Brexit.
 A German working in the UK shared his fear that after years of relative peace, integration, and rising global prosperity, people have taken hard-won progress (and the institutions that made it possible) for granted.
 The consensus was of uncertainty: Everyone was aware that an anti-liberal upheaval was underway, but nobody felt sure about how it would shake out, how to respond, or what it would mean.

 After a week of philosophical ponderings in between doses of strong Austrian medicine and mélange, we boarded a train for Prague.
 I left Vienna with two impressions.
 First, those of us invested in building bridges must stand together.
 Second, global business may prove to be an ally, if only because its profit depends on it.
-That said, at the moment they seem like the proverbial group gaping at a big hole in the ground.
+That said, at the moment they seem dumbstruck, as if gaping at the proverbial hole in the ground.

 Prague was a welcome respite between conferences.
-We dined at a 900-year-old vineyard overlooking the red-roofed city, climbed castle steps after the rain, and gazed upon golden relics from medieval Bohemia (including Good King Wenceslas’s arm).
-And yet, like the fog engulfing the Charles Bridge, the heavy contemplations from Vienna followed us.
+We dined at a 900-year-old vineyard overlooking the red-roofed city, climbed castle steps washed by the rain, and gazed upon golden relics from medieval Bohemia (including Good King Wenceslas’s arm) at Prague Castle.
+And yet, like the fog engulfing the Charles Bridge, the heavy contemplations followed us.

 For example: At the Spanish Synagogue, a guide explained that locals did not necessarily feel anti-Semitic before the Holocaust, but they did not speak out because these views didn’t affect them.
 It was impossible not to see the similarities with those who heard the Islamophobic, anti-Semitic, and racist comments by a U.S. presidential candidate but just didn’t care.
 Looking through the glass at registers of Jewish residents, I shuddered at contemporary calls for a mandatory registration of Muslim Americans.
 This is what is at stake, I thought.
 This is what can happen if good people stay silent.

-So the pensive fog had turned more ominous, and as we drove east across the Czech countryside the following day, I braced myself for more alienation.
-Uneasiness with current events mixed with jitters at returning to Poland for the first time in nine years, and my lack of preparation for the bus ride (no water for a four-and-a-half-hour journey) mirrored the lack of preparation I felt for how to approach the new political paradigm.
+So the pensive fog had turned more ominous, and as we drove east across the Czech countryside, I braced myself for more alienation.
+Unease with current events mixed with jitters at returning to Poland for the first time in nine years, and my inexplicable lack of preparation for the bus ride (no water for a four-and-a-half-hour journey) mirrored the lack of preparation I felt for how to approach the new political paradigm.

 We were also in for a treat.
-A city of gnomes, bridges, students, and global companies, Wroclaw had a quirky vibe, an unpretentious spirit, and a palpable freshness.
+A city of gnomes, bridges, students, and global companies, Wrocław (pronounced vrot-suave) had a quirky vibe, unpretentious spirit, and palpable freshness.
 The SIETAR Polska Congress had a similar vitality and vigor, and its corridors buzzed with earnestness and collaboration.
 Having travelled thousands of miles, I found myself in the urgent conversations I had been craving.
 Over tea and sunflower seed cookies, we talked about the human side of a globalized society.
 What we mean by diversity, how much a community can absorb, and how best to facilitate that process.
-How we can engage with people who are hostile toward cultural difference without further alienating them or inadvertently empowering racism, Islamophobia, etc..
-Whom and what our work is for, and how we in the intercultural field can avoid becoming a silo of good intentions.
+How we can engage with people who are hostile toward difference without further alienating them or inadvertently empowering racism, Islamophobia, etc. Whom and what our work is for, and how we can avoid becoming a silo of good intentions.

-As I listened to my colleagues’ stories, I was warmed by the recognition that we aren’t alone but are part of a global community.
-I felt freed by the perspective that there was room for both cynicism and creativity, that I don’t need to deny my fears nor acquiesce to them, and that I don’t have to have everything sorted out before I can speak the truth.
+As I listened to my colleagues’ stories, I no longer felt alone but part of a global community.
+I felt freed by the (very Polish) perspective that there was room for both cynicism and creativity, that I don’t need to deny my fears nor acquiesce to them, and that I don’t need to have everything sorted out before I can speak the truth.
 The intercultural path might be all uphill, but that doesn’t mean we should stop climbing.

-Above all, as I nestled in the embrace of Poland’s famous hospitality, I felt a deep satisfaction.
-We had returned – and had done so as part of our present-day cultural work.
-Some paths take a few years longer to make sense, but when they finally do, it is that much more gratifying.
+Above all, as I nestled in the embrace of Polish hospitality, I felt a deep satisfaction.
+We had finally returned – and had done so as part of our present-day cultural work.
+Some paths take longer to make sense, but when they finally do, it is that much more gratifying.
 We had not only come full circle, but a new circle had begun.